iconify/types/README.md

 }
 ```

+##### Info

+Information block is part of the metadata, it is used for browsing or searching icon sets.
+It also contains the license for icons in the icon set and information about the author.

+Info block is represented by the type `IconifyInfo`.
+You can see an example above in "info" property.

+IconifyInfo type has the following properties, most of them are optional:

+- `name`: string.
+Icon set name.
+This field is always set.
+- `total`: number.
+The total number of icons, optional.
+- `version`: string.
+The current version, optional.
+- `author`: object.
+Information about the author, always set.
+Author information has the following properties:
+  - `name`: string.
+Author name.
+This field is always set.
+  - `url`: string.
+Link to icon set, optional.
+Usually links to GitHub repository.
+- `license`: object.
+Information about the license, always set.
+License information has the following properties:
+  - `title`: string.
+License title.
+This field is always set.
+  - `spdx`: string.
+SPDX license identifier, optional.
+  - `url`: string.
+Link to the license, optional.
+- `samples`: string[].
+Value is an array of icon names that should be used as samples when showing the icon set in an icon sets list.
+- `height`: number | number[].
+Value is a number or array of numbers, values are pixel grids used in the icon set.
+If any icons in an icon set do not match the grid, this attribute should not be set.
+- `displayHeight`: number.
+The height value that should be used for displaying samples.
+Value is a number between 16 and 30 (inclusive).

 ##### Characters map

-Characters map is part of meta data, it is used for icon sets are are either imported from icon fonts or intended to be exported to icon font.
+Characters map is part of the metadata, it is used for icon sets that are either imported from icon fonts or intended to be exported to icon font.

-Characters map allows to store characters for export as well as searching icons by character used in icon font.
+Characters map allows storing characters for export as well as searching icons by character used in an icon font.

-It is a simple object, where key is character code in hexadecimal form, value is icon name.
+It is a simple object, where the key is character code in hexadecimal form, value is an icon name.

 Important: each icon can have multiple characters!